-Exceptions to this rule are in the Tots and Mites divisions because 1 coach is allowed on the field to teach/direct players.
-In the Peewee division coaches are still allowed on the field, but should begin to work away from that.
+Exceptions to this rule are in the Tots and Mites divisions.
+One coach is allowed on the field to teach/direct players.
+In the Peewee division coaches are allowed on the defensive side of the field during match play but should begin to work from the sideline by week 3 or a designated date set by the ref assignor.

 - 2. Abuses of this regulation, as determined by the referee, can lead to ejection from the field/area. - 3.
-Only coaches will be allowed in the coaching area.
+Only 2 coaches, the Head Coach and an Assistant Coach will be allowed in the coaching area on game day.

-D. GOALKEEPER
+D. Goalkeeper

-- 1. The goalkeeper, when in possession of the ball, shall not be contacted by an opposing player at any time.
+1. The goalkeeper, when in possession of the ball, shall not be contacted by an opposing player at any time.
 Possession will be determined by the referee (possession is firm control of the ball between his/her hands and the body or ground).
 A direct free kick shall be awarded for this offense.
-The referee may also issue a yellow or red card, as appropriate. - 2.
-A goalkeeper, not in possession of the ball, who obstructs an opponent inside the goal area, shall cause an indirect kick to be awarded to the opposing side from point of infraction - 3.
+The referee may also issue a yellow or red card, as appropriate.

+- 2. A goalkeeper, not in possession of the ball, who obstructs an opponent inside the goal area, shall cause an indirect kick to be awarded to the opposing side from point of infraction - 3.
 Once the goalkeeper obtains possession of the ball and gains control he/she has 6 seconds to release the ball back into play.
 The amount of steps is no longer a factor nor will the referee be asked to count out loud or make counting gestures with their hands.